 283: How Remote Year Ruined My Life

-Calm down, Remote Year competitors who constantly dog my email and Instagram: this isn’t some juicy tell-all about the shortcomings of Remote Year.
+Calm down, competitors: this isn’t some juicy tell-all about the shortcomings of Remote Year.
 It’s not a list of reasons why I left (I haven’t), why I would leave (I wouldn’t), or why I would make a different choice if I had to do it all again (not in a thousand years).

 This is simply a recognition that Remote Year has definitely, flagrantly, overwhelmingly ruined my life.

 To all the pre-motes and potential remotes who read my blog: take caution.
 In these 5 ways, Remote Year is going to ruin your life too.

 Before you embark on your program, no one tells you the harsh truth: you are going to meet the best friends you’ve ever had on this trip.
 You’re going to be surrounded by a cohort, a tribe of people who think like you and support you and take care of you.

 You’re going to develop friendships that feel more like family, a bond created by shared experiences that no matter how hard you try, you’ll never be able to convey to your friends at home.

 And then, 12 months later, your program will be over, and your tribe will scatter.
 The thought of not seeing the faces of my fellow Dariens every single day makes me want to throw up, and yet it’s a reality that is looming ever closer.
 In this, Remote Year has ruined my life.

 When you’re on Remote Year, your friends are going to call you and text you and email you and Facebook you and ask you how it’s going.

 You’re going to tell them everything; the amazing churches you saw, the mountain you hiked, the song that plays at every bar, the local liquor that kills you inside, the incredible locals you’ve met and danced with, the number of languages you can say please and thank you in.